ImranR98/Backdraft/README.md

 # 🌐 BasicBackend

 Most web service backends share certain basic features, the most important of which is a simple authentication system.
-Trying to implement essential features, such as JSON Web Token authentication, from scratch for each new project can lead to rushed or inconsistent code.
-For example, a commonly seen mistake or shortcut is to avoid using refresh tokens for authentication, and to instead issue regular JWTs with ridiculously long expiration times; an obvious security risk.
+Trying to implement such essential features from scratch with each new project (when the projects share the same stack) is a waste of time and can lead to rushed or inconsistent code.
+For example, a common mistake or shortcut is to avoid using refresh tokens for authentication, and to instead issue regular JWTs with ridiculously long expiration times, leading to an obvious security risk and poorer UX.

 BasicBackend is an attempt at creating a solid server with most commonly used features, that can be used as a template or starting off point for any future Node.js server project.
 Key goals include a logical structure, good documentation, maintainability, and extensibility.

 This project uses TypeScript, Express, and MongoDB via Mongoose.

 > Don't judge this code yet 😅 — it is a work in progress, and that progress may be **S L O W** as this is a hobby/side project.

 ## Features